IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 mailing list and the IASA2 working group meetings at IETF 101
 {{ietf101-slides}} and IETF 102 {{ietf102-slides}}.

-This document obsoletes RFC 4071, which specified the original IASA, and RFC 7691, which specified terms for IAOC members.

-Under IASA 2.0, most of the
-responsibilities that RFC 4071 assigned to the IETF Administrative Director (IAD) and the Internet Society (ISOC) were transferred to the IETF LLC and IETF Administration LLC Executive
-Director (IETF Executive Director).
-It is the job of the IETF
-LLC to meet the administrative needs of the IETF and to ensure that the IETF LLC meets the needs of the IETF community.
+Under IASA 2.0, most of the responsibilities that {{RFC4071}} assigned to the IETF Administrative Director (IAD) and the Internet Society (ISOC) were transferred to the IETF LLC and IETF Administration LLC Executive Director (IETF Executive Director).
+It is the job of the IETF LLC to meet the administrative needs of the IETF and to ensure that the IETF LLC meets the needs of the IETF community.

 Eliminating the IAOC meant that changes were required in how trustees could be appointed ro the IETF Trust.
 The details of how this is done are outside the scope of this document but are covered in
 {{?I-D.ietf-iasa2-trust-update}}.

+This document obsoletes {{RFC4071}}, which specified the original IASA,
+{{RFC4333}}, which specified the selection guidelines and process for IAOC members and {{RFC7691}}, which specified terms for IAOC members.

 # Scope Limitation